AngelinaSen/senchukova.github.io/README.md

 - SIAM UQ

 ## Publications
-1. V. Deundyak, D. Leonov, A. Senchukova.
+1. V. Deundyak, D. Leonov, __A.
+Senchukova__.
 Symbolic calculation and invertibility of convolution operators on the infinite dihedral group.
 Mathematical Physics and Computer Modeling, 2020, 23(3).
-2. S. Springer, A. Glielmo, A. Senchukova, T. Kauppi, J. Suuronen, L. Roininen, H. Haario, A. Hauptmann.
+2. S. Springer, A. Glielmo, __A.
+Senchukova__, T. Kauppi, J. Suuronen, L. Roininen, H. Haario, A. Hauptmann.
 Reconstruction and segmentation from sparse sequential X-ray measurements of wood logs.
 Applied Mathematics for Modern Challenges, 2023, 1(1): 1-20. doi: 10.3934/ammc.2023002.
+3. __A.
+Senchukova__, J, Suuronen, J. Heikkinen, L. Roininen.
+Geometry parameter estimation for sparse X-ray log imaging.
+Journal of Mathematical Imaging and Vision, 2024, 66(2): 154-166.
+4. __A.
+Senchukova__, F. Uribe, L. Roininen.
+Bayesian inversion with Student's t priors based on Gaussian scale mixtures. arXiv, 2024.